 Even after Christ’s death and resurrection, there wasn’t any written scriptures, except the Old Testament, until the first gospel was written in about 65AD.
 So when the inspired writers of the New Testament made reference to “the scriptures” it was always the Old Testament because the new hadn’t yet been written.

 For example, the phrase “the scriptures” is said 20 times in the Gospels, 7 times in Acts, 6 times in Romans, 3 times each in Galations and James, 2 times each in 1 Timothy and 1 Corinthians, and once in 2 Peter.
 Each and every time, this is a reference to the Old Testament.
 And that’s just with a concordance word search, there are more than these if you searched different terms, but the point is the same.

 There are a whole host of theological, ecclesiological, soteriological, and eschatological reasons to read and study the Old Testament, but let me present and equally valid one; it makes for a good read!

 There are countless stories in the Hebrew Scriptures, and some are more interesting than the bestselling novels of today.
-Adam and Eve, Noah and the flood, Abraham and Sarah, Abraham and Isaac, Jacob and his brother, Joseph and his brothers, Moses the prince and savior of the Hebrews, the Red Sea, golden calf, and these are all just in Genesis!
+Adam and Eve, Noah and the flood, Abraham and Sarah, Abraham and Isaac, Jacob and his brother, Joseph and his brothers, Moses the prince and savior of the Hebrews, the Red Sea, the golden calf, and these are all just in Genesis!

 Get out there and read the Old Testament, study the way that the ancient Israelites worshipped God, and study the prophecies that pointed clearly to Jesus as the messiah.
-I promise you it will strengthen your faith, and add to it a level of depth that you didn’t even know you were missing.
+I promise you that it will strengthen your faith, and add to it a level of depth that you didn’t even know you were missing.

 Some final words from the Catechism